sasquatch678/A-Painted-World/Gameplay.md/Crafting.md

 ### Inscription
 A Quill, inkwell and parchments can be used to craft books, like crafting manuals.
 Book selling merchants sell Book Writing Kits, which include everything necessary to write books.

+### Fishing
+Head to The Flowing Bowl in Anvil and talk to Maenlorn.
+You can buy various fishing rods and the guide book "All About Fishing" from him, as well as ask him several things about fishing.
+Alternatively, the standard wooden fishing rod is available in the Imperial City (Jensine, Sergius from Three Brothers), Bravil (The Fair Deal), and Leyawiin (Best Goods and Guarantees)

+Equip a fishing rod, and swing facing a body of water.
+There will be a small "splash", and your "bobber" will have landed.
+Once you see a big splash, quickly reel in by blocking (right-click) to get your catch.